 College of Applied Science and Technology

 Responsive, innovative, and responsible.
-These 21stcentury qualities help our students achieve rewarding careers based on the technological and service management offerings of the College of Applied Science and Technology (CAST).
+These 21st century qualities help our students achieve rewarding careers based on the technological and service management offerings of the College of Applied Science and Technology (CAST).

 Whether it’s used in efficient production in manufacturing, protection of the environment, or the enhancement of customer service at a world-class resort, technology has a tremendous impact on the world today.
-That’s why RIT’s College of Applied Science and Technology offers a range of programs focused on the technological applications that improve product quality, streamline processes, and, in general, best serve consumers and suppliers alike.
+That’s why RIT’s College of Applied Science and Technology offers a range of majors focused on the technological applications that improve product quality, streamline processes, and, in general, best serve consumers and suppliers alike.

 Designed with the aid of experts in the field, each of these majors meets the highest professional standards, and it shows.
 A national survey of industry experts has ranked RIT’s manufacturing engineering technology major among the top five in the nation, and our civil engineering technology students have excelled in design competitions with other universities.

 Our programs combine academic experience with cooperative education, which allows you to gain up to 14 months of paid, professional experience in industry.
 The high job placement record for our graduates proves the value of this combination of school and employment.
 They find employment in such fields as manufacturing engineering, environmental engineering, telecommunications, and product engineering.

 Environmental sustainability, health and safety

 RIT’s bachelor of science degree program in environmental sustainability, health and safety will prepare you to help organizations move toward sustainability by assessing the impact of their activities, developing and implementing policies and practices, and complying with environmental laws and regulations.
 You will acquire an optimum mix of science, technology, and management skills that readies you for employment in a new and booming field.
 Graduates have an impressive record of success finding interesting jobs with competitive salaries.